corbtastik/minikube-mania/deployments/minio/NOTES.md

   * Certificate based authentication is "offline", the CA does not need to be online whenever authentication happens unlike external OIDC.
 This improves availability and fault tolerance.
   * Certificates are temporal, they expire and become invalid.
 * [AssumeRoleWithCertificate docs](https://github.com/minio/minio/blob/master/docs/sts/tls.md#assumerolewithcertificate)

+## Key Elements

+Key Element: Platform, Security, Authentication
+Object Storage IAM should support both manual (static) and programmatic (dynamic) application authentication.

+S3 compatible authentication relies on using static access/secret key credentials shared between the client and server.
+Support for static access/secret key credentials is expected as a base level for all Object Storage platforms.
+However managing a large number of static credentials becomes a security challenge at scale, yet implementing dynamic access/secret key credentials is taxing from a technical perspective.

+Thus as a next level of maturity Object Storage platforms should support use of Secure Token Service authentication via client X.509 certificates.
+Object Storage clients request ephemeral credentials by authenticating via X.509 certificates.
+The Object Storage platform receives the client certificate as part of the HTTPS connection, verifies its authenticity from a Certificate Authority (CA), then maps the client certificate Common Name (CN) to an identity.
+If the identity is known ephemeral access/secret keys are generated and exchanged with the client to perform Object Storage operations.
+Dynamic certificate based authentication methods have the following advantages over static access/secret key credentials.

+Certificate based authentication requires a TLS connection, thus S3 access/secret key credentials cannot be leaked over insecure network connections.
+Certificates are the standard way to prove the identity of network services, and widely supported across languages and SDKs.
+Certificates are temporal, they expire and become invalid.

+Key Element: Platform, Security, Identity Management Object Storage platforms should support internal identity management and the ability to integrate with external Identity Providers (IDP) that specialize in creation, authentication, and management of identities.

+Use of external Identity Providers should support identities and authentication for human users, not application based identities.
+Application based identities should standard Object Storage IAM with static access/secret key credentials or ideally client certificates with dynamic access/secret key credentials.